Last Updated March 29, 2023

 Not far from North Port is the town of Englewood, which is along the coast of southwest Florida.
 The town spans both the mainland as well as out on a barrier island where you can find Englewood Beach.
 Englewood very much feels like a beach town with an old fishing village kind of feel to it.
 You can head downtown to historic Dearborn Street where you will find boutique shops and restaurants or easily go across the bridge to the island and beach areas.

 The quality of life in Englewood is top-rated even though the cost of living is lower than Florida’s average.
 This is especially true if you are wanting to live on the water to enjoy boat life from your backyard, or if you want easy access to beaches.
-The outskirts of town are a bit more rural, and you can get larger properties, but there are also suburban neighborhoods as well as plenty of options for waterfront properties here.
+The outskirts of town are a bit more rural, and you can get larger properties or homes for less money, but there are also suburban neighborhoods as well as plenty of options for waterfront properties here.

 Just south of Englewood Beach is Stump Pass State Park.
 An awesome place for swimming, boating, kayaking, paddle boarding, jet-skiing…you name it!
 And keep your eyes peeled because you will often spot dolphins and manatees playing in the water within you!
 In the evening, head out to Snook’s Bayside Restaurant and Tiki Bar for some food and drink along with an amazing sunset view out over the water!